 The default trigger values should be fine for most processes.
 The Profile start-trigger is determined by the Maximum Product Temperature at Start of Profile setting in the Global Preferences screen.
 The start trigger value is always 2ºC above this setting.

-To change the profiler temperature trigger settings close the software and then launch the configuration software tool.
+To change the profiler temperature trigger settings, close the software and then launch the configuration software tool.

 Configuration software tool location: